 By Abigail Summerville

-(Reuters) -Wall Street's major indexes climbed on Friday, rebounding from the previous day's sell-off as Amazon's strong earnings countered a significant drop in U.S. job growth in October.
+(Reuters) - Wall Street's major indexes ended higher on Friday, rebounding from the previous day's sell-off as Amazon's strong earnings countered a significant drop in U.S. job growth in October.

-Meanwhile, Apple (NASDAQ:AAPL) dropped 1.6%, the only so-called Magnificent Seven member in the red, as investors worried about a decline in its China sales.
+Meanwhile, Apple (NASDAQ:AAPL) fell 1.2% as investors worried about a decline in its China sales during its most recent quarter.

 "A new month frequently seems to offer new optimism for investors - especially after we saw a sharp decline yesterday - and after seeing encouraging results from Apple and Amazon," said Sam Stovall, chief investment strategist at CFRA Research.